Design-Based Inference for Spatial Experiments under Unknown Interference: Inferential assumptions

 Assumption C\ref{assn:bern-des} defines the experimental design.
 As discussed above, condition C\ref{assn:bern-des} ensures that individualistic responses are {\it ceteris paribus} for variation in treatment assignment at a given node.
-We work with the assumption that the assignment probability, $p$, is constant over intervention nodes, although extending this to cases where assignment probabilities vary could be done by working through suitable application of inverse probability weights \citep{savje-etal2018-unknown-interference}.

-Assumption C\ref{assn:bounded-y} is a regularity condition on the potential outcomes that typically holds for real-world data.
-It also ensures boundedness of higher order moments for the distribution of functions of the potential outcomes.
+We work with the assumption that the assignment probability, $p$, is constant over intervention nodes and discuss the extension to cases where assignment probabilities vary in Section 6.4 below.
+Assumption C\ref{assn:bounded-y} is a common regularity condition on the potential outcomes.
+It ensures the boundedness of higher-order moments for the distribution of functions of the potential outcomes.

-Our next assumption follows \citet{savje-etal2018-unknown-interference} by using a dependency graph to characterize interference-induced dependencies among the circle averages.
-Let $I_{ij}(d)$ be an indicator for whether assignment at $i$ interferes with the $d$-radius circle mean at $j$:
+Our next assumption follows \citet{savje2021average} by using a dependency graph to characterize interference-induced dependencies among the circle averages defined at a specific distance value $d$.
+Let $I_{ij}(d)$ be an indicator for whether assignment at intervention node $j$ interferes with the $d$-radius circle average at node $i$:

-Note that this way of defining interference leaves open how $i$'s treatment varies between $\mathbf{z}, \mathbf{z}' $ given that $\mathbf{z}_{-i} = \mathbf{z}_{-i}'$.
-Then, let $s_{ij}(d)$ be an indicator for whether $d$-radius circle averages at $i$ and $j$ are subject to interference from treatment at some intervention point $\ell$ (which could be $i$, $j$, or some other third intervention point):
+Then, let $s_{ij}(d)$ be an indicator for whether $d$-radius circle averages at $i$ and $j$ are subject to interference from treatment at some common intervention node $\ell$ (which could be $i$, $j$, or some other third intervention node):

-If $s_{ij}(d) = 1$ then circle averages at $i$ and $j$ will vary together whenever there is variation in treatment values at the relevant $\ell$s, meaning non-independence over possible values of $\mathbf{Z}$.
+If $s_{ij}(d) = 1$, then circle averages at $i$ and $j$ will vary together whenever there is variation in treatment values at the relevant $\ell$s, meaning non-independence over possible values of $\mathbf{Z}$.

-Using this dependency graph construction, our third assumption is a restriction on the extent of interference dependencies:
+Using this dependency graph, our third assumption is a restriction on the extent of interference dependencies for circle averages at $d$.
+Let us denote the distance between two intervention nodes $i$ and $j$ as $d_{ij}$.\footnote{As before, under point intervention, $d_{ij} = \gamma(x(i) , x(j))$.
+Under polygon intervention, $d_{ij} = \min_{x \in i, x' \in j} \gamma(x , x')$.} Then we have: